No products in the cart.

 Keep stray casings from ruining more than your range day by packing eye protection.
 Ideally, you want ballistic-rated goggles or glasses, but safety glasses will work in a pinch.

 If you wear glasses, they will do, but keep in mind they aren’t ideal.
 People often wonder why eye protection is so stressed.
-It’s not because “you’ll shoot your eye out” rather because spawling and other debris could strike your eye, causing serious damage that can be easily avoided.
+It’s not because “you’ll shoot your eye out” but rather because spawling and other debris could strike your eye, causing serious damage that can be easily avoided.

 We never want to be caught without a medical kit on the range.
 We keep ours fully stocked so we can help in any situation until the professionals arrive.